m8e/docker-script/postgres/README.md

 ## IMAGE MAINTAINER
 The official build by postgres
-- <a href="https://hub.docker.com/_/postgres/"title="The PostgreSQL object-relational database system provides reliability and data integrity." target="_blank">postgres</a>
+- <a href="https://hub.docker.com/_/postgres/" title="The PostgreSQL object-relational database system provides reliability and data integrity." target="_blank">postgres</a>

 ## ENVIRONMENT VARIABLE *(.env file)*
 For the **GENERAL ENVIRONMENT VARIABLES** please refer to <a href="../ENV.md" title="GENERAL ENVIRONMENT VARIABLES" target="">GENERAL ENVIRONMENT VARIABLES</a>

 ### EXTRA
-If no PASSWORD is define, on the first run the script will define a 24 caracters password and store it into a read-only file named ./.secret
+If no PASSWORD is define, on the first run the script will define a 24 caracters password and store it into a read-only file named `./.secret`
 However; you could define PASSWORD inside .env too.